lauraschaposnik/lauraschaposnik.github.io/_pages/outreach.md

 <h4>Sonia Kovalevsky Days</h4>

 These days are part of series of the <a href="https://sites.google.com/site/awmmath/home"> Association of Women in Mathematics (AWM)</a>.
 For more than twenty years Sonia Kovalevsky Days have been organized and sponsored by AWM and held at colleges and universities throughout the country.
-Sonia Kovalevsky Days (SK Days) consist of a program of workshops, talks, and problem-solving competitions for female high school and middle school students and their teachers, both women and men.
+Sonia Kovalevsky Days (SK Days) consist of a program of workshops, talks, and problem-solving competitions for high school and middle school students and their teachers, both women and men.
 At UIC together with <a href="https://unwin.people.uic.edu/">James Unwin</a> we run anual Sonia Kovalevsky days, for which we have prepared the material listed below which we are currently converting into a book.

 <br>